primaTime/api-doc/resources/feature.md

 		{
 			"type" : "Product",
 			"name" : "product",
-			"description" : "Access is granted to this product.", "access" : "READ_WRITE",
+			"description" : "The feature is applied to this product.", "access" : "READ_WRITE",
-			"constraints" : [
+			"constraints" : [ ]
-				{
-					"type" : "NotNull",
-					"pattern" : null
-				}
-			]
 		},
 		{
 			"type" : "TrashItem",